Anti-Corruption in Latin America

 Regional diversity in anti-corruption risk

 Latin America encompasses a vast geographic area, with many different countries, varied languages and regionalisms.
 This diversity holds equally true when it comes to anti-corruption risk, as illustrated by Transparency International’s Corruption Perceptions Index (CPI).
 The CPI ranks 180 countries and territories by their perceived levels of public-sector corruption from one (least corrupt) to 180 (most corrupt) and is used by compliance professionals and enforcement authorities alike as a helpful guide for assessing anti-corruption risk.
-In 2018, Latin American countries ranged from 23rd (Uruguay) and 27th (Chile) on the high end of the scale to 168th (Venezuela) on the low end.
-Somewhere in between fell the region’s four largest economies, as measured by 2018 GDP: Argentina (85), Brazil (105), Colombia (99), and Mexico (138).
+In 2020, Latin American countries ranged from 21st (Uruguay) and 25th (Chile) on the high end of the scale to 176th (Venezuela) on the low end.
+Somewhere inbetween fell the region’s four largest economies, as measured by 2020 GDP: Argentina (78), Colombia (92), Brazil (94) and Mexico (124).

 In addition to the CPI, practitioners can also look at enforcement actions brought under the US Foreign Corrupt Practices Act (FCPA) as another rough measure of anti-corruption risk.
-As measured by the total number of companies and individuals who have been charged by the United States Department of Justice (DOJ) and Securities and Exchange Commission (SEC), enforcement actions have been particularly frequent in Latin America over the last 15 years (March 2004 to September 2019).
-Indeed, four of the most-named countries in FCPA enforcement actions are located in Latin America, and the number of enforcement actions involving the region has increased at a rapid pace since approximately 2014.
+As measured by the total number of companies and individuals that have been charged by the United States Department of Justice (DOJ) and Securities and Exchange Commission (SEC), enforcement actions have been particularly frequent in Latin America over the past 17 years.
+Indeed, five of the 11 most-named countries in FCPA enforcement actions are located in Latin America, and the number of enforcement actions involving the region has increased at a rapid pace since approximately 2014.

 The standardising role of multilateral anti-corruption agreements